WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/1-abbreviations.md

 ## Articles

 The article (*a* or *an*) that goes along with an abbreviation depends on whether the term is pronounced like an acronym or an initialism.
 For example, *an* API, *an* IDE, *a* URL, *a* CMS are the articles that go with these terms.
 The plural of an abbreviation can be formed like any other regular term; if the abbreviation is for a singular noun, add a lowercase *s* to form its plural.
 If the abbreviation is for a plural noun, don't add an *s*.
 Examples include APIs, CMSs, IDEs.
-Also ensure that the possessive form of the word (an apostrophe (*'*) before the *s*) is not used.
+Also ensure that the possessive form of the word (an apostrophe *'* before the *s*) is not used.

 ## Capitalization

 Lowercase all the words in the spelled-out form except for the proper nouns.
 Words like *as*, *of*, *the*, in abbreviations are rarely capitalized - sometimes not even included in the abbreviations.
 For example, *NASA - National Aeronautics and Space Administration* doesn't include *and* in its abbreviation.
 On the contrary, the *DOT - Department of Transportation* includes an *of* in its abbreviation while also capitalizing it.
 Therefore, confirm the abbreviation and its spelled-out form for the concerned terms.
 Refer the "A-Z Word List" for more information.

 ## Periods

+Use periods at the end of shortened words.
+Don't use periods with acronyms and initialisms.
+Similarly, don't use periods with commons words that are abbreviations such as *app* or *demo*.
+Don't use a period with an abbreviation for the name of a country, US state, or the District of Columbia (DC).